sgtdi/vai/README.md

 Automatic **hot reload** for **Go** development.
 Zero configuration CLI tool for Go developers seeking instant feedback and automated workflows.

-`vai` is a lightweight, zero-dependency **CLI tool** that automatically rebuilds and restarts your Go applications when files change.
+`Vai` is a lightweight, zero-dependency **CLI tool** that automatically rebuilds and restarts your Go applications when files change.
 Perfect for Go web development, microservices, REST APIs, and any Go project requiring rapid iteration.

-Stop the tedious **cycle of manually stopping, rebuilding, and restarting** your project. `vai` automates this process, giving you instant feedback on every file change and commands execution.
+Stop the tedious **cycle of manually stopping, rebuilding, and restarting** your project. `Vai` automates this process, giving you instant feedback on every file change and commands execution.
 It's built for developers who value speed and simplicity, offering a **seamless, configuration-free experience** right out of the box.

 ## Index